thanuj10/Nokia-Debloater/README.md

 1. A Nokia phone
 2. ADB/Platform tools from Google which you can get from here - https://developer.android.com/studio/releases/platform-tools
 3. The Debloater script
+4. Windows 10(7 does not detect nokia phones and the os is dead, RIP)

 # USAGE